jakobtfaber/Denario/input_files/data_description_camels.md

 **In summary:**
 This dataset provides a comprehensive, high-quality resource for exploring the interplay between cosmological/feedback parameters and galaxy properties, with sufficient statistical power and parameter coverage to robustly address key questions in galaxy evolution.

+**Computing Constraint:**
+This project analysis is carried out on a MacBook Pro with 8 available CPUs.
+Each individual calculation should not be expected to run for more than O(10minutes).